WheatonCS/Lexos/BackendProgrammingGuide.md

 ```

 * special comment
-    * do not add any string or numbers in the caching function, put all of them in constant. (as shown above)
+    * do not add any strings or numbers in the caching function; put all of them in constant.py (as shown above)
-    * for caching functions you don't usually got all 4 type of option, just write what you need.
+    * for caching functions, you don't usually get all 4 type of options, just write what you need.

 #### 4. `file_manager.py` and `lexos_file.py`

 * description
     * `file_manager.py` deal with the local file accessing and editing
-    * `lexos_file.py` is a class that represent a file inside the Lexos program.
+    * `lexos_file.py` is a class that represents a file inside the Lexos program.
 It has class label, active or not, and other properties

 * calling map
 ```
 file_manager.py -> lexos_file.py
-                -> session_managers.py (for session_floder only)
+                -> session_managers.py (for session_folder only)
                 -> helpers/*

-lexos_file.py -> session_managers.py (for session_floder only)
+lexos_file.py -> session_managers.py (for session_folder only)
               -> helpers/*
 ```

 * special comment
-    * this two file are functioning pretty stably and those two classes can handle any thing we need on the file side.
+    * these two files are functioning in a (relatively) stable fashion and these two classes can handle any thing we need on the file side.
-    * do not edit those two files unless you have to.
+    * do not edit these two files unless you have to.
     * do not access the method and property of `LexosFile` outside of `file_manager.py`
-    * processor should not be accessed in `lexos_file.py` (for now, cut and scrub)
+    * the processor should not be accessed in `lexos_file.py` (for now, cut and scrub)

 #### 5. `helpers/constant.py`

 * special comment
-    * all the file name and dir should be constant
+    * all the filenames and directories should be constant
     * all the numbers should be in constant
-    * all the caching and default option in the session should be in constant (see `mananagers/session_manger.py` for more info)
+    * all the caching and default options in the session should be in constant (see `mananagers/session_manger.py` for more info)

 #### 6. `processors/*`

 * special comment
-    * this is the intense python and math land
+    * this includes some of the more intense Python and "math land"
-    * good luck reading the code here
-    * comment the code when you are writing them
+    * comment the code as you are write
-    * PLEASE do not write ugly code here, think before you begin, reread when you finish.
+    * PLEASE do not write ugly code here, think before you begin; re-read when you finish.